About

 Typography plays a crucial role in the identity, with the use of Expressa, an iconic and period-appropriate typeface, combined with modern typographic principles that prioritize readability and accessibility.
 This approach creates a visual language that feels both timeless and current—much like the pieces in Nothing New's carefully curated collection.

 The system extends across all customer touchpoints, from in-store signage to digital platforms, creating a cohesive user experience that elevates the brand beyond traditional vintage retail.
-Every interaction—from browsing their socials to visiting the shop—was designed with user needs and regenerative values in mind.
-The result is an identity that honors the past while firmly establishing Nothing New Collective as a contemporary design destination.
+The result is an identity that honors design of the past while still establishing Nothing New Collective as a contemporary design destination.

 Client